LETHAL GLASS IN EUROPEAN BUILDINGS

 You may also wish to consult the instructions referred to on the page relating to the similar situation in Australia to assess whether there is any toughened glass in your home or school or workplace which is lethal, and if so, how you can make it safe.

-You can also address an email to the EU Commissioner responsible for consumer affairs, and to the Secretary of the ISO Committee responsible for ISO 12540-2017 ‘Tempered soda lime silicate safety glass’ by using this email link.
+You can also address an email to the EU Commissioner responsible for consumer affairs, and to the Secretary of the ISO Committee responsible for ISO 12540-2017 ‘Tempered soda lime silicate safety glass’.

 If the safety of your family, friends, work colleagues and the community is of concern to you, you should forward this page to your contacts using email and social media so that this issue becomes widely recognised, putting pressure on the relevant government authorities to rectify the situation.